Skip to main content.

 Erin Braselmann

-As Director of Disability and Access Services, Erin Braselmann works to facilitate access, equity, and inclusion for students with disabilities on Bard's campus.
+As Dean of Disability Resources and Accessibility, Erin Braselmann works to facilitate access, equity, and inclusion for students with disabilities on Bard's campus.
 Erin partners with faculty, administrators, and staff to promote and further accessibility initiatives across campus.

 Sue Elvin